 Students who receive advanced degrees or graduate certificates from The College of New Jersey become members of the Alumni Association.
 The association provides alumni with opportunities to be part of networking and mentoring programs, affinity chapters, and college-wide events, plus opportunities for special discounts.
-Stay in touch through the online community at http://community.tcnj.edu.
+Stay in touch through the online community alumni.tcnj.edu.
 For more information, please contact the Alumni Affairs Office at 609.771.2598 or e-mail alumni@tcnj.edu.

-Athletic Events
+Athletics Events

 The College participates in NCAA Division III sports.
-For ticket information, contact the Office of Athletics at 609.771.2238.
+For ticket information, contact the Department of Athletics at 609.771.2238.
 Graduate students may attend all regular season events free of charge with a student ID card.

-Athletic Facilities
+Athletics Facilities

 Graduate students may utilize the College's indoor and outdoor athletic recreation sport facilities for general recreation.
 The Student Recreation Center offers racquetball, tennis, and basketball.
 There are also eight lighted outdoor tennis courts and an eight-lane, 400-meter syntheticsurface track for jogging.
-The Aquatic Center and Physical Enhancement Center, both located in Packer Hall, are also available for use.
-For more information regarding athletic recreation sport programs and facilities, please call 609.771.2190.
+The Aquatic Center located in Packer Hall and the newly constructed Fitness Center located in Campus Town, are also available for use.
+For more information regarding athletic recreation sport programs and facilities, please contact the Office of Recreation at 609.771.2712.